 Christmas Magic - Dutch Country Roads

-This year, Christmas Magic is celebrating 35 years!
-The spectacular half-mile trail winding through Rocky Ridge Park in York, displaying more than 600,000 lights and animation.
+The spectacular half-mile trail winding through Rocky Ridge Park in York displays more than 600,000 lights and animation.
 This magical holiday happening has become a traditional visit for many families far and wide.
 Christmas Magic has been named one of the top 13 events in the country by the Wall Street Journal, the very best special event in Pennsylvania by the Pennsylvania Recreation and Parks Society and one of the top 10 holiday events in Pennsylvania by The Philadelphia Inquirer.

 Santa Train (Oil Creek and Titusville Railroad) - Pennsylvania’s Great Lakes Region

 All aboard the Polar Express!
 Ride the rails with Santa, Mrs. Claus and all their helpers on a one-of-a-kind wintertime trip through the beautiful Oil Creek State Park.
-This year will be even better because there are now three Santa train runs instead of two.
 Relax aboard the historic Titusville railroad as it winds through the snow-covered valleys and soars through the winter air.
 Enjoy complimentary hot chocolate and homemade cookies as local choirs sing carols and entertain the holiday spirit.

 The Pennsylvania Christmas and Gift Show - Dutch Country Roads